-3.6.21 bnrclassno(bnf, I): bnf being as output by bnfinit (units are mandatory unless the ideal is trivial), and I being a modulus, computes the ray class number of the number field for the modulus I. One can input the associated bid for I instead of the module itself, saving some time.
+In particular if A is a bnf (with units), and B a modulus, this function returns the corresponding ray class number modulo B. One can input the associated bid (with generators if the subgroup C is non trivial) for B instead of the module itself, saving some time.